kolemor/CPSC449-Project_2/README.md

 ## Enrollment Service (Project 1)

 - enrollment_queries.py:

   prints to the terminal what is located within the enrollment database

 - enrollment_routes.py:

   contains all the routes and code for the endpoints of the API

 - enrollment.db:

   the database file for the enrollment service

 - enrollment.py:

   the 'main' file for the enrollment service

 - populate_enrollment.py:

   creates and populates the enrollment database

 - enrollment_schemas.py:

   has all the base models for the service

 ## Users Service (Project 2)

 - mkclaims.py & mkjwk.py:

   used for JWT claims

 - populate_users.py:

   creates and populates the users database

 - users_routes.py:

   contains all the routes and code for the endpoints of the API

 - users.db:

   the database file for the users service

 - users.py:

   the 'main' file for the users service

 - users_schemas.py:

   has all the base models for the service

+- users_hash.py:

+  has functions which handle password hashing

 ## Misc files

 - Procfile:

   runs both services

 - requirements.txt:

   the required libraries that pip needs to install

 - CPSC 449 Project 1 Documentation:

   self explanatory